-This work was partially supported by National Key R&D Program of China (No. 2019YFB2102100), National Nature Science Foundation of China (No. 61801306), Shenzhen Fundamental Research (No. J-CYJ20180302145755311), Guangdong Special Fund for Science and Technology Development (No. 2019A050503001), Science and Technology Development Fund of Macao S.A.R (FDCT) under number 0015/2019/AKP. limited lifetime, which consume lots of efforts to maintain the batteries, such as wireless sensor networks.
-In contrast, the wireless network equipped with RF energy harvesting module has a sustainable power supply from radio environment.
-Consequently, with the appearing of the commercialized products, e.g., Powercast, wireless power communication networks (WPCNs) have drawn much attention [2].
-As a promising network of future IoT systems, the architecture, waveform design, beamforming and network optimization are extensively investigated.
+N THE recent years, radio-frequency (RF) power transfer has become an effective alternative technique to supply continuous energy for the remote next-generation wireless networks [1].
+The conventional energy-constrained wireless networks have a limited lifetime, which consume lots of efforts to maintain the batteries, such as wireless sensor networks.
+In contrast, the wireless network equipped with an RF energy harvesting module has a sustainable power supply from the radio environment.
+Consequently, with the appearance of the commercialized products, e.g., Powercast, wireless power communication networks (WPCNs) have drawn much attention [2].
+As a promising network of future IoT systems, the architecture, waveform design, beamforming, and network optimization are extensively investigated.

-Compare with wireless communication networks (WCNs) [3], WPCNs show advantages in lifetime and cost.
+Compared with wireless communication networks (WCNs) [3], WPCNs show advantages in lifetime and cost.
 The lifetime of WPCN can be extended as long as possible with a single energy access point (E-AP).
-Because such E-AP can provide continuously wireless energy for the passive nodes.
-The lifetime of WCN is limited by the batteries equipped in the nodes.
+Because such E-AP can provide continuous wireless energy for the passive nodes, the lifetime of WCN is limited by the batteries equipped in the nodes.
 No matter what kind of energy efficient strategies are used, the batteries will be depleted finally.
 Even if all the nodes are connected with the power lines, the mobility is limited and the costs are increased.
 In addition, the cost of each node in WPCN is much lower than WCN, since no battery is required and the architecture of the chip is much simpler.
-In this case, large-scale network can be constructed.
+In this case, a large-scale network can be constructed.

-Similar to other wireless networks, WPCNs contain a large number of deployed nodes sensing, gathering and communicating information with other nodes [4].
+Similar to other wireless networks, WPCNs contain a large number of deployed nodes sensing, gathering, and communicating information with other nodes [4].
 Therefore, the knowledge of node positions is becoming important for network management and optimization strategies.
-On the other hand, positioning the nodes in WPCNs also provides cost effective location based services.
-However, using GPS is not only an expensive solution but infeasible in some harsh environments, e.g., in buildings, in urban canyons, under tree canopies or in caves.
-Thus, a fast, cost-effective and high accurate localization technique is required for large scale WPCNs.
+On the other hand, positioning the nodes in WPCNs also provides cost-effective location-based services.
+However, using GPS is not only an expensive solution but infeasible in some harsh environments, e.g., in buildings, in urban canyons, under tree canopies, or in caves.
+Thus, a fast, cost-effective, and high-accurate localization technique is required for large-scale WPCNs.